-SA is promoted with cooperation amongst the space Community (APRSAF), the international community (UN ESCAP, UN OOSA, ASEAN, Asian Institute of Technology (AIT) etc.), the disaster reduction community (Asian Disaster Reduction Center (ADRC) and its member countries) and the Digital Asia Community (Keio University etc.).

-To support the implementation of the SA project, a Joint Project Team (JPT) was organized.
-Membership of the JPT is open to all the APRSAF member countries, disaster prevention organizations and regional/international organizations that are prepared to contribute their experience and technical capabilities, and that wish to participate in technical aspects of disaster information sharing activities.
+SA is promoted under cooperation among the space community (APRSAF), international community (UN/ESCAP, UN/OOSA, ASEAN and AIT etc.), disaster reduction community (Asian Disaster Reduction Center and its member countries) and the Digital Asia community (Keio University etc.).
+To support the implementation of the SA project, a "Joint Project Team (JPT)" was organized.
+Membership of the JPT is open to all the APRSAF member countries, disaster prevention organizations and regional/ international organizations prepared to contribute their experience and technical capabilities and who wish to participate in technical aspects of disaster information sharing activities.